stellar-deprecated/horizon/docs/learn/admin.md

 ## Ingesting stellar-core data

 Horizon provides most of its utility through ingested data.
-Your horizon server can be configured to listen for an ingest transaction results from the connected stellar-core.
+Your horizon server can be configured to listen for and ingest transaction results from the connected stellar-core.
 We recommend that within your infrastructure you run one (and only one) horizon process that is configured in this way.
 While running multiple ingestion processes will not corrupt the horizon database, your error logs will quickly fill up as the two instances race to ingest the data from stellar-core.
 We may develop a system that coordinates multiple horizon processes in the future, but we would also be happy to include an external contribution that accomplishes this.

-TODO
+To enable ingestion, you must either pass `--ingest=true` on the command line or set the `INGEST` environment variable to "true".

 ## Monitoring